Mortgage Free House

 • Repeat every 24 months.

 If however, you live in it less than 2years, you may be subject to Capital Gains.
-But hey, capital gains (profit on the sale of a capital asset) receive a more favorable tax treatment than regular income.
+But even capital gains (profit on the sale of a capital asset) receive a more favorable tax treatment than regular income.

 Depending on your tax bracket and on how long you held an asset before selling it, you may pay about one-third to one-half less tax than you would have paid on the same amount if you had earned it as salary.